19 Cool 3D Printed Lego Designs You Can Print Now

 Practical 3D Printed Lego Models

-Not all 3D printed Lego models are for use with traditional Lego sets.
-Many people have taken to designing and printing practical Lego-inspired objects for use around the house.
+Not all 3D printed Lego models are for use with traditional Lego sets and minifigs.
+Many people have taken to designing and printing practical Lego-inspired creations for use around the house.

 Usable Lego Cup